electrikmilk/cherrilang.org/language/custom-actions.md

 # Custom Actions

+{: .warning }
+This feature is currently only available if you [build from source](language/install#build-from-source).
+The current release supports the syntax, but not custom arguments, and works more like the upcoming [copy/paste](language/copy-paste) feature.

 You can define custom actions that can then be used later in a Shortcut the same way you would a standard action.
 This of course allows you to not have to repeat yourself and cut down on the total actions in your Shortcut.

 These can contain variables, calls to other actions, etc. that you can then reference anywhere.